menpo/menpofit/docs/source/api/menpofit/atm/index.rst

 Active Template Models
 ----------------------
-These models differ in the manner that they compute the warp (thus represent the appearance features).
+ATM is a generative model that performs deformable alignment between a template image and a test image with respect to a statistical parametric shape model.
+MenpoFit has several ATMs which differ in the manner that they compute the warp (thus represent the appearance features).

 .. toctree::
     :maxdepth: 1